Your Guide to Sudden Alcohol Intolerance & Alcohol Allergies

-The onset of alcohol intolerance symptoms usually begins with a respiratory reaction.
+The onset of symptoms is usually noticed by slightly more labored breathing after consuming alcohol.
 Most sufferers will first report minor breathing difficulties, usually accompanied by a noticeable increase in heart rate.

-More severe cases of intolerance can also involve migraine-like headaches that occur approximately one to two hours after alcohol consumption and last up to several hours.
+More severe cases of intolerance can also involve headaches that occur approximately one to two hours after alcohol consumption and last up to several hours.

 Even though these symptoms are not as severe as an alcohol allergy, they are still serious and can be incredibly uncomfortable.

 Alcohol intolerance causes